dayton-outar/glif/algos/js/codility/euclidean/CHOCOLATE.md

 }
 ```

 Look at that solution!
 So simple.
-If you had known Number Theory, this would have been a walk in the park.
+If you had known _Number Theory_, this would have been a walk in the park.
 This is just based on mathematical principles.

 If we take the case that is provided and use the formula within the solution, which is `N / gcd(N, M)`, then we can see the magic of this solution.
 Given that `gcd` is the greatest common divisor, we can determine that the _gcd_ of 10 and 4 is 2.
 When 10 is divided by 2, we get 5.